rehierl/html-outliner-spec/issue-associations-notes.md

 statement is **bugged** as it points into the **wrong direction**.

-NOTE - I consider this to be the "wrong direction" because the name `parentSection` implies that the section object, with regards to the sectioning content element, is a superordinate entity.
+NOTE - I consider this to be the "wrong direction" because the name `parentSection` implies that the section object is a superordinate and the sectioning content element a subordinate entity.
 Obviously, that is not the case.

+From the [definition of sectioning content](https://w3c.github.io/html/dom.html#sectioning-content-2): Each sectioning content element potentially has a heading and an outline.

 **TODO** - The only reason I can think of, why the algorithm is supposed to establish that kind of connection, is to comply with the "the heading of a sectioning content